samayunPathan/Corporate-Asset-Tracker-Django/README.md

 - used Django Rest Framework for creating the API's.
 - used SQLITE3 database for this project.
 - used Django Serializer for creating the serializers.
 - used Swagger UI to create interactive API documentation
+- used JWT authentication

 ## Getting Started